8200383/ethereum-chain-analysis-and-data-warehouse-design/README.md

 # Ethereum Chain Analysis And Data Warehouse Design
 A project to design a fact and dimension star schema for optimizing queries on a Ethereum Chain database using MSSQL (Microsoft SQL Server), a relational database management system.

+A data warehouse provides a consistent view of ethereum data over time.
 The designed schema allows for efficient querying of data such as transaction dates, gas fees, and transaction volume information.

 The ETL process for the Ethereum Chain Analysis is designed using Microsoft SQL Server Integration Services (SSIS).

+# 0. Abstract
+Ethereum is a major blockchain-based platform for smart contracts – Turing complete programs that are executed in a decentralized network and usually manipulate digital units of value.

+A peer-to-peer network of mutually distrusting nodes maintains a common view of the global state and executes code upon request.
+The stated is stored in a blockchain secured by a proof-of-state consensus mechanism that work by selecting validators in proportion to their quantity of holdings.

-# 1. Asks!?
+# 1. Introduction
 - [ ] What is the total transaction volume on the eth chain over a specific time period?
 - [ ] What are the most popularly exchanged digital tokens, represented by ERC-721 and ERC-20 smart contracts?
 - [ ] The biggest transactions over the last 24 hours?
 - [ ] Transactions with the highest gas fee over the last 24 hours?

+# 2. Something

 # 3. Fact and Dimensional Tables
 The star schema for the Ethereum Chain Analysis and Data Warehouse Design consists of the following dimensions and facts: